GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ## Viewing the helper script

 The helper script in this example generates the name for a virtual machine.
-To view the helper script, first run the following command:
+To view the helper script, first run the following command to open your home directory:

 ```sh
 cd